VS Code Extension

 Astro Doctor: Scan Current File | Re-check the active Astro file |

-Astro Doctor: Suppress All Issues in File | Add suppressions for all current diagnostics in the active file |
+Astro Doctor: Apply All Safe Fixes in File | Apply every safe automatic fix available for the active file |

 Astro Doctor: Restart Server | Restart the Astro Doctor language server |